aaron1729/sleep-stories/README.md

 ## pipeline

-here's a description of the pipeline, script by script, in a (topo)logical ordering. see the [pipeline flowchart](sleep_stories_pipeline.pdf) for a visual representation.
+here's a description of the pipeline, script by script, in a (topo)logical ordering. see the [pipeline flowchart](sleep_stories_pipeline.pdf) for a visual representation.[^1]

 ### meta info

+#### constants

+here are some files that don't (mostly) contain functions.
+* `inputs.py` contains info about destinations (including optional info like transport method, requested sightseeing stops, info about the tour guide, and season). every story begins with an entry here.
-`strings.py` contains some strings and string-writing functions (e.g. chatGPT prompts).
+* `strings.py` contains some strings and string-writing functions (e.g. chatGPT prompts).

-`models.py` contains choice of `gpt_model` and `image_model` (currently set to `gpt-4-1106-preview` and `dall-e-3`, respectively).
+* `models.py` contains global choices for `gpt_model` and `image_model` (currently set to `gpt-4-1106-preview` and `dall-e-3`, respectively).

+#### other info

 filenames are generally of the form `{filetype}_{destination}_{timestamp}[_{length}].ending`. here, `destination` is e.g. `costarica` and `length` is always either `short` or `long`. an exception is `art-styles_{timestamp}.txt` (since these are each generally associated to many different destinations).

-### inputs.py

-the file `inputs.py` contains info about destinations (including optional info like transport method, requested sightseeing stops, info about the tour guide, and season). every story begins with an entry here.

-STATUS: done.
+STATUS: done, but make sure to adhere to above format when writing code that creates new filenames.

 ### get_stops.py